Ixtaczoquitlán: Things to see and do

+Once down the mountain to the river, you can also go up the road to a small town called Zoquitlan viejo and walk around.

+Walk around town and find a Taco de Flor Or mamela de frijol, which are unique in this part of Mexico and delicious.

 Legend

 Legend has it that in the center of Ixtaczoquitlan have been nahuales wizards, who in the epoch of the Spaniards, could turn themselves into animals and shades, leaving everyone afraid.
 Nobody wanted to be outside during nights because of the nahuales, and the people hid the children for fear that the Nahuales could eat them.

+Legend also has it there are two Gringos that live in town.